a43992899/a43992899/README.md

 I'm always open to collaboration and new ideas.
 If you're excited about AI and music, join our [Discord](https://discord.gg/Z8ZHxS44uE) and create something amazing!

 Potential topics:
+- A publicly available lyrics2song dataset.
 - A better diffusion upsampler for YuE.
 - An evaluation metric for musicality.
+- Injecting more controls into YuE.
 - A music arena for popular music generation systems.
-- Injecting more controls into YuE.

 ### ☕ Buy Me A Coffee
 https://buymeacoffee.com/ruibin